Robby Thompson: MLB playing career

 Thompson's best year statistically was in 1993 when he was hitting for a .325 average at mid-season to earn his second All-Star selection; however, a leg injury would once again force him to miss the game.
 The Giants had a nine-game lead on August 11 but faltered in September and were caught by the Atlanta Braves, though by no fault of Thompson, who increased his offensive output late in the season including a period in August where he hit home runs in five consecutive games.
 With 10 games left in the season on September 24, Thompson suffered a broken cheek bone when he was hit by a pitch thrown by Trevor Hoffman of the San Diego Padres.
 He missed 8 games due to the injury, but with the Giants and Braves tied for first place Thompson returned to play the final game of the season.
 Despite his determination, playing with a bloodshot eye and wearing a clear plastic mask in the field, the Giants lost the National League West on the last day of the season.

 Thompson ended the season with career highs in batting average (.312), doubles (30), home runs (19) and runs batted in (65).
 Although Thompson was one of the best fielding second basemen in the National League, he was often overlooked in post-season awards because his playing career coincided with that of Baseball Hall of Fame second baseman Ryne Sandberg.
-By 1993, Sandberg was past his prime and Thompson finally received recognition when he won the Gold Glove Award for fielding excellence and the Silver Slugger Award, which is awarded annually to the best offensive player at each position.
-He was rewarded by the Giants in November when he signed a three-year contract for $12 million, making him the second-highest paid second baseman in baseball after Ryne Sandberg.
+By 1993, Sandberg was past his prime and Thompson finally received recognition when he won the Gold Glove Award and Silver Slugger Award.
+He was rewarded by the Giants in November when he signed a three-year contract for $12 million, making him the second-highest paid second baseman in baseball after Sandberg.

 During spring training in 1994, Thompson received a scare when he was hit on the left ear flap of his batting helmet by pitcher Mike Harkey of the Colorado Rockies.
 Thompson later stated the two beanings by Hoffman and Harkey were on his mind when he batted during games.
 In May, he went onto the disabled list and missed almost two months of the season.
 He returned in late June, but played in only seven games before undergoing surgery on his right shoulder and missed the rest of the season.
 Thompson's injuries continued to hamper his playing time in 1995 and in September he had to undergo surgery again, this time on his left shoulder.
 He returned to play in 1996 but injuries continued to take their toll as he appeared in only 63 games.
 Thompson played his last major league game on September 22, 1996, at the age of 34.